What is Buy Now, Pay Later (BNPL)?

 What is Buy Now, Pay Later?

-BNPL is just what it sounds like: a payment option that allows you to divide purchases into smaller payments over time.
+BNPL is just what it sounds like: a payment option that allows borrowers to divide purchases into smaller payments over time.
+Loans are often interest free, according to the Consumer Financial Protection Bureau (CFPB).
+But the agency also says most BNPL lenders charge late fees.

 The cost is spread over several installments, typically in fixed amounts once a month or twice a week until the balance is paid in full.
 For example, you might be able to buy a pair of shoes costing $100 by paying $25 each month for four months.